Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giận vợ ngoại tình, người đàn ông xâm phạm mộ cha mẹ vợ và phải trả giá - Ảnh 1.

-In court, when asked why he acted like that, Ton said he lost his temper because of alcohol, and that discovering his wife was having an affair made him lose his temper and act impulsively.
+In court, when asked why he acted like that, Ton said he lost his composure because of alcohol, and that discovering his wife was having an affair made him lose his temper and act impulsively.
 This man said that he was actually a victim and that his ex-wife's lawsuit against him was unreasonable.

 However, the court held that the grave is the resting place of the deceased, a special place for future generations to remember and pay respect to their deceased relatives.
 Ms. Vuong suffered a certain amount of mental pain when her parents' grave was excavated, and the violator must be responsible for the material and mental damage.